indeedeng/imhotep/docs/overview.md

 | `Graph` allows you to present your query results in a graph format. |

 ###Sharing a Query
-To share a query with others, copy the URL line.
+To share a query with others, copy the URL.

 ###Running Multiple Queries Simultaneously
 The IQL web client can implicitly join multiple result tables from multiple IQL queries.
 This feature allows you to see data from multiple indexes and time ranges or filtered in different ways at one time.